JacksonKuo/blog/_posts/2025-1-2-ai-exploration-part-3.markdown

 # Problem Statement

-Build a simple chatbot and then fine-tuned the model.
+Build a simple chatbot and then fine-tune the model.

 # SecretKeeper ChatBot